William Irwin (philosopher): Contributions to philosophy

 In 2006, Irwin left Open Court to become the General Editor of The Blackwell Philosophy and Pop Culture Series through Wiley-Blackwell.
 Reuters (now Thomson Reuters) reported that Irwin’s books have sold more than one million copies.
 South Park and Philosophy: You Know, I Learned Something Today was the first in that series, published in 2006.
 Metallica and Philosophy: A Crash Course in Brain Surgery followed shortly thereafter; Scott Ian from Anthrax called it “a kick-ass read.”
 The series also includes Black Sabbath and Philosophy: Mastering Reality published in 2012.
 Irwin is quoted in USA Today as claiming that "the books are about smart popular culture for smart fans.”

 Irwin first theorized the philosophy and pop culture genre in his article “Philosophy as/and/of Popular Culture” in Irwin and Gracia eds.
 Philosophy and the Interpretation of Popular Culture (Lanham, MD: Rowman & Littlefield, 2006), pp. 41–63.
 In 2010 he explained the motivation for the series and defended it against critics in an article in The Philosophers’ Magazine titled “Fancy Taking a Pop?”
 Irwin defended the style of the books in “Writing for the Reader: A Defense of Philosophy and Popular Culture Books”.

 When Irwin was with Open Court, he edited The Matrix and Philosophy: Welcome to the Desert of the Real, which Anderson Cooper referred to as an "interesting collection of thoughts on the movie and its place in the world" in an interview with Irwin.
 Irwin also discussed a follow-up book, More Matrix and Philosophy: Revolutions and Reloaded Decoded, in an interview with Keith Olbermann.

 Irwin is the author of the first book exclusively focused on the lyrics of James Hetfield, The Meaning of Metallica: Ride the Lyrics.

 Irwin has appeared as a guest on hundreds of radio shows, television shows, and podcasts.
 He has been interviewed by Time, The New York Times, the Los Angeles Times, The Chronicle of Higher Education, USA Today, the BBC, CNN, NPR, and MSNBC, among others.
 In a 2010 interview with Time, Irwin said “Philosophy has had a bad rap for centuries.
 People mistakenly think it has nothing to do with their everyday lives, including enjoying media.”
 Concerning readers’ reaction to the book series, Irwin told The Wall Street Journal, "I think an equal amount of people find it either too fluffy or too rigorous."

 In May 2012 Irwin was named Outstanding Alumnus by the Philosophy Department at the University at Buffalo, The State University of New York.
-He is the first person ever to receive this award.
+He is the first person to receive this award.